Pecans Resources

 Pecan Management

-This circular is a calendar-based management reference for pecan production in the Southeastern U.S. It provides an easy-to-use graphical guide for management decisions regarding crop phenology, irrigation and fertilization requirements, disease, and insect and mite arthropod pest management.
+This resource is a handy reference calendar for pecan production in the Southeastern U.S. to assist in management decisions regarding crop phenology, irrigation and fertilization requirements, disease, and insect and mite arthropod pest management.
 It also includes information on production activities including timing for planting, harvesting, and nutrient sampling.
 Information on bearing and non-bearing trees are provided to address the different management requirements for these orchards.
 Temporally precise management decisions on horticultural activities, disease suppression, and insect pest control will maximize efficiency, improve tree health, optimize crop quality and yield, and promote ecological and economic sustainability.

 |